Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 - The <b>time and space complexity</b> of the above algorithm is `O(n²)`, where `n` is the length of the input string.

 #### Manacher’s Algorithm
 The best-known algorithm to find the <b>[longest palindromic substring](#👩🏽‍🦯-longest-palindromic-substring)</b> which runs in linear time `O(n)` is <b>[Manacher’s Algorithm](https://en.wikipedia.org/wiki/Longest_palindromic_substring)</b>.
 However, it is a non-trivial algorithm that doesn’t use <b>DP</b>.
-Please take a look to familiarize yourself with this algorithm, however, no one expects you to come up with such an algorithm in a 45 minutes coding interview.
+Please take a look to familiarize yourself with this algorithm, however, no one expects you to come up with such an algorithm in a 45 minute coding interview.

 ## 👩🏽‍🦯 Count of Palindromic Substrings